HomepageInsuranceCarState Farm Auto Insurance Review

 50 + D.C.

 State Farm has the highest A++ (Superior) rating from A.M.
-Best, demonstrating the confidence that the company has the financial strength to meet all future insurance obligations.
-Furthermore, State Farm has over 19,000 independent agents throughout the U.S. cementing its ability to meet most customer needs and requests in every state.
+Best, indicating very strong financial capacity to meet obligations.
+Furthermore, State Farm has over 19,000 independent agents throughout the U.S. supporting customers in every state.

 PROS

-• Rideshare insurance: This important coverage for rideshare drivers, e.g. Uber and Lyft, can be added to a personal policy.
+• Rideshare insurance: Add‑on coverage for drivers using Uber, Lyft, and similar platforms can be added to a personal policy in many states (availability varies).

 CONS